rust-unofficial/too-many-lists/src/fifth-layout.md

 fast.

 One key observation is that we're wasting a ton of work doing *the same thing* over and over.
-Can we memoize this work?
+Can we "cache" all that work and reuse it?
 Why, yes!
 We can store a pointer to the end of the list, and just jump straight to there!

 It turns out that only one inversion of `push` and `pop` works with this.
 To invert `pop` we would have to move the "tail" pointer backwards, but because our list is singly-linked, we can't do that efficiently.
-If we instead invert `push` we only have to move the "head" pointer forwards, which is easy.
+If we instead invert `push` we only have to move the "head" pointer forward, which is easy.

 Let's try that: